Education

 More on Education

 Washington, D.C. – U.S. Rep. Dusty Johnson (R-S.D.) announced Kenzee Schafer, from Wessington Springs, as the winner of the 2020 Congressional Art Competition for South Dakota.
 Schafer won for her oil and acrylic painting, "Pride."
 Schafer is a junior at Wessington Springs High School, taught by art teacher is Alicia Roesler.
+The artwork will be on exhibit in the Cannon Tunnel at the U.S. Capitol, along with the winning artwork from other congressional districts for the next year.

 I'll say it right off the bat, the Class of 2020 graduation looks different than those of the past – that's no secret.
 Graduating amid a pandemic shouldn't make your day any less special, though.
 A graduation day is still something to celebrate and all of South Dakota knows our 2020 graduates worked hard to get to where they are.